 The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs.
-These costs are not reflected in annual fund operating expenses or in the expense example, but can affect the fund's performance.
+These costs are not reflected in annual fund operating expenses or in the expense example, and can affect the fund's performance.
+During the most recent fiscal year, the fund's portfolio turnover rate was 3% of the average value of its portfolio.